 The Triple Timer module is composed of a common 21-bit prescaler and three independent and identical general purpose 24-bit timer/event counters, with each counter having its own register set.
-A timer can use internal or external clocking, and can interrupt the DSP core after a specified number of events (clocks).
-Each of the three timers can signal an external device after counting internal events.
+A timer can use internal clocking, and can interrupt the DSP core after a specified number of events (clocks).
 A timer can also be used to trigger DMA transfers after a specified number of events (clocks) occurred.